 |Financial Planning||10 minimum||25 maximum||7 minimum||12 maximum|

-** If more than 1 credit in Professional Responsibility is obtained, the additional credit(s) may be applied under the Financial Planning category.
+* Additional credits in the Professional Responsibility category may be applied under the Financial Planning category.

 FP Canada’s CE requirements go beyond maintaining technical competence.
 They are designed to support the maintenance and ongoing professional development required to continue meeting client needs.
 CE requirements include the following five categories:

-Qualifying CE must be related to one or more aspects of the CFP Professional Competency Profile, the foundation of certification requirements leading to CFP certification.
+Qualifying CE must be related to one or more aspects of the FP Canada Standards Council™ Competency Profile, the foundation of certification requirements leading to CFP certification.
 CE in this category may relate to one or more of the financial planning areas, professional skills and technical knowledge.

 Examples of Qualifying CE:

 Qualifying CE includes the knowledge and skills used in building professional relationships and growing a professional practice.
 CE in this category may include activities focused on business planning, business development, networking or sales skills.

 Qualifying CE includes the product knowledge that planners may use to advise on and sell products or comment on products held by their clients.
 CE in this category may be focused on any financial planning product, including investment, insurance or debt.
 Ideally, CE should present a balanced view of the product that includes features and benefits as well as client suitability, risks and costs.
 The content of CE should help you make product recommendations based on the fit of the product with your client’s situation rather than on the product’s returns.